Guidance

 Measles and immunisation

-We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the measles virus.Updates made to this guidance
+We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the measles virus.Our practice in this area

 In all of our engagement with tamariki, whānau or family and caregivers, we need to be first guided by our values and how we will ensure the oranga (safety and wellbeing) of tamariki, whānau or family and caregivers.
 This guidance helps us to modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the measles virus.
 Please be mindful our current health and safety guidance must also be followed when applying this guidance.
 We should also take into account our existing practice guidance and practice policy where it does not conflict with the specific guidance provided here.